-3.10 Nginx configuration
+4.9 Nginx configuration

 This page covers example Nginx configurations to use with running a Nextcloud server.
-This page is communitymaintained.
-(Thank you, contributors!)
+These configurations examples were originally provided by @josh4trunks and are community-maintained.
+(Thank you contributors!)

-- You need to insert the following code into your Nginx configuration file. - Adjust server_name, root, ssl_certificate and ssl_certificate_key to suit your needs. - Make sure your SSL certificates are readable by the server (see nginx HTTP SSL Module documentation). - add_header statements are only taken from the current level and are not cascaded from or to a different level.
-All necessary add_header statements must be defined in each level needed.
+- You need to insert the following code into your Nginx configuration file. - Adjust server\name, root, ssl\certificate and ssl\certificate\key to suit your needs. - Make sure your SSL certificates are readable by the server (see nginx HTTP SSL Module documentation). - add\header statements are only taken from the current level and are not cascaded from or to a different level.
+All necessary add\header statements must be defined in each level needed.
 For better readability it is possible to move common add header statements into a separate file and include that file wherever necessary.
-However, each add_header statement must be written in a single line to prevent connection problems with sync clients. - Be careful about line breaks if you copy the examples, as long lines may be broken for page formatting. - Some environments might need a cgi.fix_pathinfo set to 1 in their php.ini.
+However, each add\header statement must be written in a single line to prevent connection problems with sync clients. - Be careful about line breaks if you copy the examples, as long lines may be broken for page formatting. - Some environments might need a cgi.fix\pathinfo set to 1 in their php.ini.